COLIN POWELL SCHOOL'S WASHINGTON SEMESTER PROGRAM

 The Colin Powell School's Washington, D.C.
 Semester Program offers students an outstanding opportunity to live, work, and study in the nation's capital.
 Students spend the spring semester interning at a government agency or nonprofit organization while completing 12 credits, including two special courses designed just for them and taught in D.C.
 The program also provides a series of guest lectures, organizes cultural activities, and sponsors networking events.

 Live with other students in housing in a prime residential neighborhood in D.C.
 (Housing costs are covered by the program)

 Attend an enriching program of lectures and cultural activities

-- Power, Inequality, and Social Policy (3 credits): This course examines the development of the American welfare state and current conflicts and debates about its performance and future.
-During the first part of the semester, the course will run as a regular seminar with readings and discussions.
-During the second half of the semester, students will work on a brief about some element of social policy currently under debate in Washington, D.C.
+- PSC 31508 - Power, Inequality, and Social Policy (3 credits): This course examines the development of the American welfare state and current conflicts and debates about its performance and future.
+Students will work on a brief about some element of social policy currently under debate in Washington, D.C.

-Complete an online professional development seminar (3 credits): This seminar is designed to help you create an action-oriented career road-map related to your field of interest.
+- PSC 31131 - Professional Development Seminar (3 credits): This online seminar is designed to help you create an action-oriented career road-map related to your field of interest.
 Throughout the semester, you will have the opportunity to assess your skills, explore career options, set career-oriented goals, build your network, and develop a professional pitch.
 Registration is optional.

 - Open to full-time CCNY students from any major

 - GPA of 3.0 or better

 - At least 60 credits (junior or senior status)